 Resource Allocation

-Cloud hosting distributes computing resources across a network of virtual servers, allowing capacity to be drawn from a shared pool on demand.
-Dedicated servers rely on a single physical machine with fixed resources assigned to one user, which limits flexibility when demand changes.
+Cloud hosting distributes computing resources across a network of virtualized servers, allowing capacity to be drawn from a shared pool as needed.
+Dedicated servers rely on a single physical machine with fixed resources assigned to single user, which limits flexibility as demand changes.

 Scalability

-Cloud environments can scale resources up or down based on real-time needs, often without manual intervention.
-Dedicated servers require hardware upgrades or migration to handle increased load, making them slower to adapt when traffic increases unexpectedly.
+Cloud environments can scale resources up or down based on real-time demand, often without manual intervention.
+Dedicated servers require hardware upgrades or migration to handle increased load, making them slower to adapt when traffic grows unexpectedly.

 Reliability

-Cloud hosting improves resilience by spreading workloads across multiple servers, allowing the system to keep running even if one server fails.
-Dedicated servers depend on a single machine, so a hardware failure can directly lead to downtime.
+Cloud hosting improves resilience by distributing workloads across multiple servers, allowing the system to continue running even if one node fails.
+Dedicated servers rely on a single machine, so a hardware failure can directly cause downtime.

 Cost Structure

-Cloud hosting uses a model where businesses pay for actual resource consumption.
-Dedicated servers follow a fixed pricing model, which can lead to paying for unused capacity during low-traffic periods.
+Cloud hosting uses a usage-based model where businesses pay for actual resource consumption.
+Dedicated servers follow a fixed pricing model, which can result in paying for unused capacity during low-traffic periods.

 Real-World Impact